gsoonh/nemoclawOnPCAI/README.md

 ## 📝 Description

 NVIDIA NemoClaw deploys very well in Docker-based environments.
-However, deploying NemoClaw on Kubernetes is more complex, as NVIDIA currently does not provide a complete end-to-end deployment guide or reference architecture for Kubernetes platforms such as HPE Private Cloud AI.
+However, deploying NemoClaw on Kubernetes is more complex, as NVIDIA currently does not provide a complete end-to-end deployment guide or reference architecture for Kubernetes platforms such as HPE Private Cloud AI (PCAI).

-This project provides a comprehensive step-by-step guide for deploying NemoClaw on Kubernetes running within HPE Private Cloud AI.
+This project provides a comprehensive step-by-step guide for deploying NemoClaw on Kubernetes running within HPE PCAI.
 It first explains the deployment architecture and core concepts, then walks through the installation, configuration, and deployment procedures required to successfully run NemoClaw in an enterprise Kubernetes environment.
-In the event if you don't have HPE Private Cloud AI, this solution also work on kubernetes on any platform.
+In the event if you don't have HPE PCAI, this solution also work on kubernetes on any platform with minor changes.

 ## ✨ Key Features